microsoft/task_oriented_dialogue_as_dataflow_synthesis/README.md

 ## SMCalFlow Experiments
 Follow the steps below to reproduce the results reported in the paper (Table 2).

+**NOTE: We highly recommend following [the instructions](https://worksheets.codalab.org/worksheets/0xfc168b6317924c8a85df9ecd39bc52b2) for
+[the leaderboard](https://microsoft.github.io/task_oriented_dialogue_as_dataflow_synthesis/) to report your results for consistency.**
+If you use your own evaluation script, please pay attention to the notes in Step 2 and Step 7.

 1. Download the SMCalFlow dataset on [this page](https://microsoft.github.io/task_oriented_dialogue_as_dataflow_synthesis/).

 2. Compute data statistics: